Gunnarar/autophagy-app/README.md

 - [x] Modernize modals and forms with dialog-style layouts, icon-backed selectors, and consistent spacing.
 - [x] Draw onboarding inspiration from Easy Fast’s streamlined flow while omitting electrolytes and focusing on our fasting/ketosis priorities.

-### 🌙 Dark Mode Prep
+### 🌙 Theme System
-- [ ] Split `theme` into light/dark palettes that share spacing/typography tokens; derive colors from the Figma night variant.
+- [x] Split `theme` into light/dark palettes that share spacing/typography tokens; derive colors from the Figma night variant.
-- [ ] Add a `ThemeProvider` wrapper that persists the chosen mode (system/default toggle via AsyncStorage) and exposes a `useThemeMode` hook.
+- [x] Add a `ThemeProvider` wrapper that persists the chosen mode (AsyncStorage-backed toggle in Profile) and exposes helper hooks.
-- [ ] Audit components that still rely on literal hex values (e.g. `components/KetoneLogModal.js`, `components/SymptomLogModal.js`, `components/LogEntryModal.js`) and swap them to the semantic tokens before enabling the toggle.
+- [x] Audit components that previously relied on hex literals and migrate to semantic tokens/gradients.
-- [ ] Provide light/dark values for `theme.overlay.scrim`/`scrimLight` once the theme provider lands so modal scrims adapt automatically.
+- [x] Provide light/dark values for modal scrims and overlay tokens.
-- [ ] Extend smoke tests to render the app in both modes once the theme provider exists to guard against missing token references.
+- [ ] Extend smoke tests to render the app in multiple themes to guard against missing token references.
+- [ ] Evaluate adding automated visual regression checks for light/dark/blue/red presets.

 ### ♿ Manual Accessibility QA
 Use these quick checks whenever we touch chip selectors, modals, or other interactive primitives: